jbu92/jbu92.github.io/index.md

 ## About

 Howdy.
-Until I can figure out how to modify the navbar...
-Check me out on <a href="http://www.linkedin.com/in/jameshaight">LinkedIn</a> and <a href="http://github.com/jbu92">GitHub</a>.
+I really need to come up with something to put here.

 ## Recent Posts
 {% for post in site.posts limit 5 %}